-“Oh, sorry!” she exclaims.
+“Oh, sorry!” she exclaimed.
 “I was looking for number 4.”

-“It’s okay,” I say.
-“I was just there.”
+“No problem.”
+I laughed.
+“I was just in there.”

 Nicaragua vacation rentals: Try out a villa at new swanky $250 million resort complex, Guacalito de la Isla, on Nicaragua’s Emerald Coast.
 With an 18-hole golf course; MUKAL, a boutique hotel; and a world-class spa, it promises to bump up Nicaragua’s tourist profile

 The colonial city of Granada is one of Nicaragua’s top destinations.
 For something atmospheric, relax amidst the old world architecture of Hotel Dario on Calle La Calzada.

 Things to do in Granada Get an affordable massage at the organic Cocoberry Spa ( www.cocoberryspa.com) on Calle La Calzada and feast on grilled steak at El Zaguan restaurant on Calle El Arsenal.

 Outdoor adventure in Nicaragua: Zip line over a coffee plantation on the slope of Mombacho Volcano.
 Drive right up to a simmering volcano at Masaya Volcano National Park.
 Oro Travel can arrange various tours and activities.

 SAFETY: Nicaragua is a friendly country but use common sense.
 There are always risks when travelling in a foreign country.
 Don’t walk alone at night.
 Don’t flash your valuables and keep an eye on your bags.
 Drink filtered water, use mosquito repellent and buy travel insurance.
 And don’t do what I did and forget to lock your door!

 This post contains affiliate links.
 If you do book a hotel through this site I’ll get a small commission, which helps me maintain this travel blog.
 But don’t worry, it’s at no cost to you.